 Chloé Zhao made her mark by representing the forgotten parts of America.
 In Songs My Brothers Taught Me, she gives an endearing look at Native American life.
 In The Rider, a heartbreaking look at poverty.

 She's an indie film specialist, oftentimes bringing in first-time actors and giving them liberty to define their down-to-Earth characters.
-This is most prominent in her Oscar-winning effort Nomadland.
+This is most prominent in her Oscar-winning effort Nomadland (2020).

-Nomadland follows a woman named Fern (Frances McDormand) who, after losing her husband, buys a van to travel cross country in search of work.
+Nomadland follows a woman named Fern (played by Frances McDormand) who, after losing her husband, buys a van to travel cross country in search of work.
 In it, Zhao never shies away from showing the harsh realities of life, particularly for nomads.

 At the same time, she never forgets the heart and the hope that can grow, and always brings integrity and optimism to representation in cinema.